llmhyy/tls_attack/README.md

 # Encrypted Traffic Detection

+__Major update to Pyshark 0.4.2.9__ - This package no longer depends on Pyshark 0.3.7.11, which has dependencies for the deprecated Trollius library.
+The newer version of Pyshark is more stable and has been tested on Linux/Windows platform.
+Upgrade is __highly recommended__.
+You can upgrade with a `pip install pyshark==0.4.2.9`

 ## Getting Started
 * Linux/MacOS (for Windows, the commands need to be slightly modified)
 * Python 3 (preferrably 3.6.5 and on a virtual environment)